gbiagini97/letterboxd-sls/README.md

 ## The services we're using
-In this article we're going to use Appsync, a fully managed GraphQL service, and DynamoDB (does it really need an introduction?), THE NoSQL serverless database.
+In this article, we're going to use AppSync, a fully managed GraphQL service, and DynamoDB the most famous NoSQL serverless database.

 When performing an operation, in Appsync it's possible to make use of different resolvers for fetching nested fields for a given return type.
 These resolvers may get the data from the same datasource of the parent type or from another one (or a combination of both, depending on how you modeled your domain).